 The Nordic countries are among the first in the world pursuing to set normative limits for the emission footprints of buildings.
 With the work package on Emission-Free Construction Sites, we will go a step further and include the construction phase.

-The aim in this work package is to support a transition to emission free construction sites through policymaking and through building the required competency and capacity in the building sector.
+The aim in this work package is to support a transition to emission-free construction sites through policymaking and through building the required competency and capacity in the building sector.

-The intent of the work package is to diminish carbon and other direct emissions at construction sites e.g. through using emission-free power sources, planning the seasonal use of heat and light at construction sites, but also through the development of logistical solutions to conserve transportation and handling resources in a way that diminish emissions.
+The intent of the work package is to diminish carbon and other direct emissions at construction sites e.g. through using emission-free power sources, planning the seasonal use of heat and light at construction sites, but also through the development of logistical solutions to conserve transportation and handling resources in a way that diminishes emissions.

 To create support, visibility and a solid foundation for an increased focus on emission-free construction sites, a common Nordic declaration will be formulated and steps taken to ensure its endorsement and acceptance by the Nordic construction industry.